 - Ate less! lol.

 I’m hoping the next time we go, we will bring the kiddos with us.
 An Alaskan cruise seems like an older crowd, but I couldn’t have been more wrong.
-There were not only a lot of families there, there were more than enough activities to keep the youngsters entertained.
+There were not only a lot of families there, but there were also more than enough activities to keep the youngsters entertained.
 And I think they would have really enjoyed all the wildlife and scenery around us.

 For now, I’ll keep the memories of this beautiful untouched land, combined with the tranquility and romance of the one I love, and hope to return to do it even better next time.